Azel-S/prettier-vscode/README.md

 Prettier-er primarily adds optional code style formatting choices that change how the formatter works.
 Each of these can be enabled in VS Code's workspace settings, and are enumerated in [Prettier-er Settings](#Prettier-er-Settings).

+The formatting additions in Prettier-er are implemented in each language individually.
+Currently, support has been extended to:

+  - **JavaScript**
+    - TypeScript
+    - Flow
+    - JSX
+    - JSON
+  - **CSS**
+    - SCSS
+    - Less

+Each formatting option below will specify the languages supported by their primary language.

+> NOTE: Similar languages (like typescript and javascript) use the same formatter, meaning they will both have access to Prettier-er's additions.
+Only the primary languages seen in the list above will be shown.
+But any sub-language ought to work with it as well.

 ### Allman Style

+Supported languages: **Javascript**, **CSS**

 Allman style places a newline character before each '{' character.
 For example: